sudocrystal/scc-compsci/141/day-by-day/day04.md

 + Things we should know
   - using a systematic approach to breaking down repetitive ascii art
   - using methods to repeat larger structures
-+ Review Exercise:
++ Partner Review Exercise:
   - numberTri and/or hourglass
-+ Explain Homework #2: Rocket Ship
++ Explain Homework #2: Repeating Ascii Art
   - Rocket Ship Part
     - Reduce Redundancy in a single line by using nested loops
     - Reduce Redundancy in structure with methods